SAP/spartacus-docs/_pages/dev/routes/configurable-router-links.md

 })
 ```

-In order to generate the path of parent and child route we need to pass them in an array.
-For example:
+To generate the path of the parent and child routes, you need to pass them in an array, as shown in the following example:

 ```html
 <a [routerLink]="[